NYU Journalism Handbook for Students

-The author of this work, in conjunction with the Department of Journalism at New York University, has chosen to apply the Creative Commons Attribution License to this Ethics Handbook.
-While the author and journalism department retain ownership, we encourage others to reprint, amend and distribute this work for both commercial and noncommercial uses, as long as the original author and department of journalism are credited.
+Open Access License: The author of this work, in conjunction with the Carter Institute at New York University, has chosen to apply the Creative Commons Attribution License to this Ethics Handbook.
+While the author and the journalism institute retain ownership, we encourage others to reprint, amend and distribute this work for both commercial and noncommercial uses, as long as the original author and the journalism institute are credited.
 This broad license was developed to allow open and free access to original works of all types.

 As a journalism student enrolled at New York University, you are part of a community of scholars at an institution recognized for its research.
 A scholar’s mission is to push forward the boundaries of knowledge; a journalist’s mission is to serve the public by seeking and reporting the facts as accurately as possible.
 Good journalists and scholars share a commitment to the same principle: integrity in their work.
 A doctor’s ethos is, “do no harm.”
 Ours is, “tell the truth.”

 The Journalism Faculty created this handbook to address issues that might arise during the course of a semester.
 The aim is for this handbook to be descriptive, prescriptive and pedagogical.
 In journalism, ethical problems—with some obvious exceptions such as plagiarism and fabricating sources and material—can rarely be solved with yes or no, do or don’t answers.
 Whenever an ethical or legal issue arises, students should review this handbook, consult with a professor or both.
 The best defense against crossing ethical or legal lines is openness and honesty.